AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 1. **Maintaining anonymity**

 Using an Internet connection, the user leaves their digital footprint, which can then be analyzed and used by third parties.
 For example, one of the online stores that you have visited can save your search history and then offer you their products based on it through targeted advertising.
 Or the secret services, having learned your location through the IP address of your device and having determined your identity, can secretly monitor your activity on the web.
-In addition, web browsers and Internet service providers themselves can use your browsing history for their own purposes, as well as sell it to advertisers and provide it to government institutions.
+In addition, web browsers and ISPs themselves can use your browsing history for their own purposes, as well as sell it to advertisers and provide it to government institutions.
 VPN allows you to hide your IP address and replace it with the IP address of the VPN server to which you are connected.
 This way you will be able to maintain your privacy and anonymously search for information on the web.

 2. **Data protection**